Support

 Make sure the drive is mounted in Finder (try unplugging and reconnecting it).
 If it's encrypted, unlock it first.

-The Commit button in Deduplicate is grayed out.
+The Move to Trash button in Deduplicate is grayed out.

-Commit activates once you've made keep/delete choices for at least one duplicate group.
-Select a group and mark what to keep and what to remove.
+It activates once you've marked at least one file for removal.
+Select a group and choose what to keep and what to remove, or use Auto-Accept Safe to clear the obvious exact copies.

 Contact us